 Is OnlyFans shutting down?
-Why the latest #pornban news has everyone confused
+Why those #pornban rumors has everyone confused

 Users are left wondering two things: Is OnlyFans shutting down?
 And where are we going to get our porn now?!

-It's been a big question rumbling about this past week: Is OnlyFans shutting down?
+It's been a big question rumbling about the past few years: Is OnlyFans shutting down?

-After the content subscription service announced on Thursday, August 19 that it would cease to host “sexually explicit” content on its platform as of October 1, 2021, due to pressures from the company's banking and payment providers, users went into an uproar.
+After the content subscription service announced in August 2021 that it would cease to host “sexually explicit” content on its platform as of October 1, 2021, due to pressures from the company's banking and payment providers, users went into an uproar.

 Though the site clarified that it would still allow posts that feature nudity—so long as they adhere to its "Acceptable Use Policy"—OnlyFans would go the way of Tumblr and formally remove all explicit porn content.